-6 Questions to Ask Your Dentist in Toledo, OH
+6 Questions to Ask Your Family Dentist

 Generally, when we think about our health, we think about sleeping, eating, and exercising right.
 But too often, we don’t think about our oral health.
 When we overlook our oral health, we can come into trouble, like bad breath, losing teeth in middle age, and even some heart conditions.
 It’s true, and it’s a reality many Americans are facing.

 However, if you ask your dentist the right questions, you can avoid a lot of that trouble and maintain your health.
 Also, you should share your oral health concerns with your dentist, just as you share your general health concerns with your doctor.
 Here are 6 questions to ask your dentist about your oral health.

 How can I improve my and my family’s oral health?

 This is a very general question that could get you a bunch of useful suggestions!
 But it’s also a very good question because every person has different health needs, and some people might have to do more than simply brush and floss regularly.

 The dentist might suggest that you brush more often, switch to a different toothbrush, or floss a bit differently to make your routine more effective.
 If you don’t have a sonic toothbrush already, then maybe your next visit is the time to pick one up.
 The whole family can share the device and rotate the detachable brush heads in and out!